Increasing Customer Retention Rates for Your Business

 8 Customer Retention Strategies to Boost Your Sales

 While many business owners and marketers are focused on attracting new customers, the best customers are the ones they already have.
-If a customer has purchased something from your website once, according to a 2016 study conducted by SmallBiz Trends, there’s at least a 60% chance on average that they will buy something from you again.
+Boosting customer retention rates by 5% increases profits by 25% to 95%.

 Because the best marketing campaigns have response rates that are often on the lower side, you can see the benefit of focusing on client retention and reengagement.
 While you should always continue efforts to bring in new business, ensuring you have a significant customer retention strategy boosts the lifetime value (LTV) of each customer, and can dramatically impact your financial bottom line.